-The function of this reference unit differs from other rack-mounted systems, because the temperature of the metal block in which the thermocouple and copper leads are inserted actually varies with ambient temperature.
+The function of this temperature reference unit differs from other rack-mounted systems, because the temperature of the metal block in which the thermocouple and copper leads are inserted actually varies with ambient temperature.
 A separate output signal is produced, which is proportional to the difference between the environmental temperature and the actual reference temperature.
 The output signal can be fed directly into a computer/data logger to give accurate compensation over a large ambient range.

-A thermal reservoir, heavily insulated, contains the reference junction probes.
+A thermal reservoir, heavily insulated within the thermocouple reference, contains the reference junction probes.

 The reservoir temperature slowly follows the ambient temperature; an electrical compensation device is thermally integrated with the reservoir and thus senses the reservoir temperature.

-The device produces an output proportional to the difference between the reservoir temperature and the reference temperature (usually 0°C).
+The thermocouple reference produces an output proportional to the difference between the reservoir temperature and the reference temperature (usually 0°C).
 This is the signal the computer/data logger uses to compensate for the temperature of the reference probes junctions.

 The output can be in the form of a DC mV output, 4-20 mA, or from a platinum resistance thermometer.